 The next sections go over what happens with each response option.

-This will simulate reaching back into the ITSM application to set the responder, you again, as the assignee.
-In a real world environment, this is considered a "closed loop" integration because the event is generated in the ITSM application, fired to xMatters, people are notified, they respond and that information is delivered back to the application.
+In a real-world environment, this is considered a "closed-loop" integration because the event is generated in the APM application, fired to xMatters, people are notified, they respond and that information is delivered back to the APM tool.
 This helps keep your teams informed and confident that someone has owned the incident.

-The Escalate response option is used to tell xMatters that you aren't available to deal with this, but instead of waiting for you to reach out to someone, this will immediately escalate to the next on-call person.
-In this playbook scenario, since we only targeted one person, the response is simply noted and no further action is taken.
+Are you swamped dealing with another issue?
+Or are you on vacation and forgot to set a replacement?
+The Escalate response option lets you tell xMatters that you aren't available to deal with the issue, so xMatters can immediately push the alert to the next on-call person.
+In this playbook scenario, since we only targeted one person (yup, you), the response is simply noted and no further action is taken.

 I didn't receive any notifications